What is Fintech Compliance? A Guide to Risks and Regulations

 In some ways, federal regulators in the US were slow to regulate the fintech industry.
 At first, this was due to the lack of institutional expertise in emerging technologies.
 They were also reluctant to impose regulations that could throttle a young industry.

 In other ways, federal regulators have aggressively pursued fintech companies.
-The Securities and Exchange Commission is particularly active against crypto companies that cross the line between asset classes and securities.
+The Securities and Exchange Commission (FTC) is particularly active against crypto companies that cross the line between asset classes and securities.

 Some state regulators were more proactive.
 New York’s Department of Financial Services introduced regulations covering cryptocurrencies and crypto exchanges.
 California’s Consumer Financial Protection Law brought new financial service providers under state oversight.